 Now for the food.
 Some of my favorite stops as I travel through this area are out of the way spots that only locals know about, so get away from the tourist areas and fast food and find these hidden gems.

 In Las Vegas, check out the Baguette Café, a tiny piece of France located far from the Vegas strip in a business park at 8359 W Sunset Road.
+You may have a little trouble finding it, but believe me, you will be happy you did!
 Your host is Olivier, whose passion for baking and creating food using only the best ingredients is boundless.
-Omelets, quiches, sandwiches and innovative soups are all excellent, but the freshly made croissants, pain au chocolate and other pastries are the best part.
-Olivier also makes awesome organic fruit smoothies and the best iced mocha you could hope for.
-Get away from the breakfast buffets on the Strip and have a taste of France instead!
+The omelets, quiches, sandwiches and innovative soups are all excellent, but the freshly made croissants, pain au chocolate, lemon tart, cheesecake and other pastries are perhaps the best part.
+Olivier also makes awesome organic fruit smoothies and truly, the best iced mocha I think I have ever tasted.
+Get away from those breakfast buffets on the Strip and have a taste of France instead!

 In Utah I satisfy my cravings for pie in two very off the beaten track spots: In St. George, be sure to visit Croshaw’s Pies at 175 W 900 South.
 They feature both fruit and cream pies, sold whole or by the slice.
 They also serve pot pies, sandwiches, and soups, but I will confess, I just have pie for lunch.
 Another place for pie is so good and so popular that I’ve actually called ahead and asked them to set aside pies for me to ensure they won’t be sold out by the time I get there.
 It’s located in the Gifford Homestead, a historic site inside of Capitol Reef National Park in Torrey.
 They sell mini-pies which would satisfy two people who possess great self-control, but of course I can eat one in a sitting.
 My favorites are the cherry and the strawberry-rhubarb, and as someone who eats a lot of pie, I would rate these as some of the best I have ever tasted.